madhuakula/kubernetes-goat/guide/src/scenarios/scenario-1.md

 ### Method 2

-Sometimes, we ideally have access to the pods or containers access and we can also perform analysis from with in the container as well.
+Sometimes, we ideally have access to the pods or containers access and we can also perform analysis from within the container as well.

 ```bash
 export POD_NAME=$(kubectl get pods --namespace default -l "app=build-code" -o jsonpath="{.items[0].metadata.name}")